mohanprasaths/ReactTextEditor/README.md

-An Text editor with Reaact , summernote.js
+A Text editor with React , summernote.js